-Distributions to Participants - Under the terms of the Program, distributions are to be paid in the form of a joint and survivor annuity.
+Distributions to Participants - Under the terms of the Program, distributions are to be paid in the form of either a joint and survivor annuity or single life annuity, depending on whether the participant is married when benefit payments commence.
 A participant's account may, as elected by the participant (with spousal consent when required), be paid to him/her in a single sum.
 In order to provide a joint and survivor annuity (or single life annuity where spousal consent is obtained or there is no spouse), the participant's account balance is transferred to the Chicago and North Western Railway Company Supplemental Pension Plan (the "Supplemental Pension Plan") for payment of the annuity.
 The annuity may, at the option of the Program administrator, be purchased from a third-party institution or paid from the assets of the Supplemental Pension Plan.
-A required minimum distribution option is available at age 72 (age 70 1⁄2 if the participant's date of birth is before July 1, 1949).
 A terminated participant may defer distribution until the earlier of the participant's required beginning date, as defined in the Program, or the participant's death.
-If distribution is deferred until the participant's required beginning date, the participant may elect (with spousal consent when required) distribution either in a single sum or in the form of monthly, quarterly, semi-annual, or annual installments.
+If distribution is deferred until the participant's required beginning date and the participant's benefit is not paid in the form of an annuity, the participant may elect (with spousal consent when required) distribution either in a single sum or in the form of monthly, quarterly, semi-annual, or annual installments.
 Such single sum distribution must be made (or installments begin) no later than the participant's required beginning date.
-If receiving a single sum distribution, the portion of a participant's account invested in the Union Pacific Common Stock Fund, if any, is distributed in cash unless shares of stock are elected at the time of distribution.
-If the participant remains employed with the Railroad after attaining age 72 (age 70 1⁄2, if the participant's date of birth is before July 1, 1949), the participant must commence distribution of his/her account no later than the April 1st of the year following the year in which the participant separated from service.
-Under provisions of the CARES Act (described in the "General" section above), participants could waive their required minimum distribution payment(s) attributable to 2020.
+If receiving a single sum distribution, the portion of a participant's account invested in the Union Pacific Common Stock Fund, if any, is distributed in cash unless shares of stock are elected at the time of distribution ("in-kind distribution").
+In-kind distributions are single sum and any fractional shares are distributed in cash.
+If the participant remains employed with the Railroad after attaining age 70 1/2 (or, if the participant's date of birth is after June 30, 1949, the age determined under Section 401(a)(9) of the Code, based on the participant's date of birth), the participant must commence distribution of his/her account no later than the April 1st of the year following the year in which the participant separated from service.